RushilBhatt/Data-Analytics/Power BI/Logistics Operation/readme.md

     -  Removing duplicates
     -  Performing TEU validation

+  - Data Modelling (Power BI)
+    -  A simple star schema design where there is a fact table surrounded by dimension tables.
+    -  This model is not a pure star schema but a hybrid structure with star - schema characteristics.
+        -  Shipment_Raw -> Fact Table
+        -  Jobs_Raw, Dim_Date -> dimension tables
+        -  Containers_Raw -> child table linked to shipments table
+        -  TEU_Mapping -> lookup/reference table to standardize TEU values

-  - Data Visualization
+  - Data Visualization (Power BI)
     - Executive Summary: This page gives a quick overall overview of shipment operations and important KPIs for management.
     - Operational Insights: This page focuses more on shipment operations, customer activity, and trade lane performance.
     - Data Quality Monitoring: This page focuses on checking data completeness and identifying data quality issues.

 ## Insights

-*   **2025 Volume Dominance** 2025 dominates shipment volume, contributing about **7x more total TEU** compared to 2026.
+*   **2025 Volume Dominance:** 2025 dominates shipment volume, contributing about **7x more total TEU** compared to 2026.
 The higher missing TEU in 2025 compared to 2026 does not contradict the higher total TEU, as missing values are independent of aggregate volume.
 2025 has a larger shipment base, resulting in both higher absolute missing counts and higher total TEU.
 *   **Severe Capacity & Operational Bottlenecks:** Cargo marked with a **"Shut Out"** status represents the single largest operational category at **27.88%**.
 *   **System Integration & Relational Gaps:** A baseline of **9.17% of shipments are classified as "Orphan" records**, meaning they lack a valid parent `Job_No` link.
 While the majority of shipments are properly matched, this gap highlights weaknesses in data linkage.
 Immediate focus should be on improving data completeness and system integration to enhance reporting accuracy and reduce orphan counts.